 Now lets take a more specific look at the treatments for clover mites.

-For the outside applications which should consist of Deltagard granules and Bifen spray, the colder temps will allow this application to last a good 60 or more days.
+For the outside applications which should consist of Maxxthor granules and Maxxthor spray, the colder temps will allow this application to last a good 60 or more days.
 Now keep in mind that the mites will probably be shut down on many of these days too because once it gets too cold, they won’t come out.
 But when it warms (which will happen from time to time throughout the winter), the treatment will kick into place and offer up some much needed protection for sure.
 This way they’re not able to find your home and successfully migrate inside which will can happen any time during the winter months.

-The same benefit will be derived from foundation treatments with the Bifen.
-So this way if you treat your foundation now and 45 days from now there is a warming trend, you’ll have some Bifen in place to help protect the home in case the mites start moving about.
+The same benefit will be derived from foundation treatments with the Maxxthor.
+So this way if you treat your foundation now and 45 days from now there is a warming trend, you’ll have some Maxxthor in place to help protect the home in case the mites start moving about.
 And keep in mind that clover mites are one pest that will definitely get active in cold temps.
 They commonly forage around once temps 45-50 degrees or more so they are quite hardy and more resilient than many other insects.
 For this reason clover mites are one pest where extra cold weather protection can be a big help.

-Delta Dust: http://www.bugspraycart.com/insecticide/dust/deltamethrin-dust
+Delta Dust: https://bugspray.com/catalog/insecticide/dust/deltamethrin-dust

-Hand Duster: http://www.bugspraycart.com/equipment/dusters/crusader
+Hand Duster: https://bugspray.com/equipment/dusters/crusader

 My wife and I built a new home (in Iowa) and moved in July of 2011.
 In the spring of 2012 we noticed mites on the inside of the basement windows on the south and west sides and a few in the upstairs tub directly above one of the basement windows on the south.
 Again in the fall of 2012 in the same places but not as bad.